 The main difference between a person and a well-known person is the story they tell about themselves.

 ‘Better story’ in this context means the story with the clearest message.
-Some of these people have million-dollar marketing budgets to help promote them, but all that money is wasted without a compelling and understandable message to spread.
+Some of these people have million-dollar marketing budgets to help promote them, but all that money is wasted without a compelling and contagious message to spread.
 Maybe the message is ‘this person is an underdog who climbed their way to the top,’ and maybe it’s ‘this person is a real jerk, but the kind you love to hate,’ or perhaps it’s ‘this person stands for something, and here’s why they do so.’
-In every case, however, their words, their actions, and their media (PR efforts, blog posts, Instagram feeds) support the story they’re telling.
+In every case, their words, their actions, and their media (PR efforts, blog posts, Instagram feeds) support the story they’re telling.

 All other things being equal, the musician with the larger budget behind them tends to win out.
 But typically all other things aren’t equal, because many of those who’re struggling their way to the top fail to tell a clear story and don’t present within their story a clear, compelling message.
 Even if some label picked them up and threw money at their album, they wouldn’t necessarily be any better off.
 A garbled message is a garbled message, no matter how loud you shout it.

 This isn’t to say that one should fall into the trap of always being ‘on message.’
 Such a tactic is the branding equivalent of hitting someone over the head with a hammer: it’s unnecessarily aggressive and tends to do more harm than good.
 Being perpetually on message flattens a person and reduces them to a cardboard cutout, rather than a capable, well-rounded person who’s focusing their energies on something that’s important to them.